zzzprojects/learn-orm/tutorials/vb-net/constructors.md

 ### Parameterized Constructor

 Similar to the methods, if we need extra data to create an object, the constructor gets it through a parameter list.
-The following example passes two strings variables `name` and `address` as a parameter to the constructor.
+The following example passes two strings variables `name` and `address`, as a parameter to the constructor.

 ```csharp
 Public Sub New(ByVal name As String, ByVal address As String)